Selleo/design-system/README.md

 Yarn Workspaces enables us to "hoist" dependencies that are shared between packages to the root `package.json`.
 This means smaller `node_modules` folders and a better local dev experience.
 To install a dependency for the entire monorepo, use the `-W` workspaces flag with `yarn add`.

 This example sets up your `.gitignore` to exclude all generated files, other folders like `node_modules` used to store your dependencies.

+## Goals

+For the v1 the goal is to create ready to copy components based on the Selleo Design System.
+Later on we will focus on creating a package out of it and adding necessary logic / framework integrations.

+## Contributions

+To contribute pick any of the [Issues](https://github.com/Selleo/design-system/issues) and create a Pull Request and assign [k1eu](https://github.com/k1eu) for a code review and [michalgren](https://github.com/michalgren) for a design check.

 ### Compilation